Eurydia/notes-on-clean-programming-language/content/Cleanpedia/functions/Implementing a Function.md

 The first function implementation is not selected.

-Next, second is tried, and both parameters match both arguments.
+Next, the second function implementation is tried, and both parameters match both arguments.

 | Pair # | Parameter | Argument | Result |
 | ------ | --------- | -------- | ------ |